ErroMsg/FgoAssitTool/README.md

 # FgoAssitTool
-this is just a test projec...
-add by ErroMsg
+this project is depend on opencv. main function is image templateMat. add by ErroMsg